Terrorism in the Qur'an

 And when they hear vain talk, they turn away there from and say: "To us our deeds, and to you yours; peace be to you: we seek not the ignorant," It is true thou wilt not be able to guide whom thou loves; but God guides those whom He will and He knows best those who receive guidance.
 (Qur'an 28:55-56)

-There are no verses in the Qur'an that instruct believers to restrict what people can and can't say, what they can draw and what they can't draw, etc.
+There are no verses in the Qur'an that instruct believers to restrict what people can and can't say, what they can and can't draw, etc.

-The Qur'an, without a doubt, respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be.
-Sadly, the majority of today's so-called Muslims do not follow the Qur'an and it's wise instructions.
-They have chosen to instead follow the man-made texts of Hadith, which are the absolute opposite of the Quran's core message.
+The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be (freedom of speech wasn't created to talk about the weather).
+Sadly, the majority of Muslims do not follow the Qur'an.
+They have instead chosen to follow the man-made texts of Hadith, which contradict the Quran's core message.